 Buying a Malta property and living in Mdina is a unique opportunity as chances like this only come once in a lifetime.
 It is a special place to live in.

 Throughout its history, Mdina has been inhabited by Phoenicians, Romans, Arabs and the Knights of the Order who built most of the buildings that still stand today and which would be a golden opportunity to own whenever one of them comes on the market.

-Due to its strategic position on a hill, remote from the sea, during the Roman period this walled city was renamed “Citta Vecchia”.
+Due to Mdina’s strategic position on a hill and remote from the sea, during the Roman period this walled city was renamed “Citta Vecchia”.
 It is believed that Catholicism spread throughout the island because when St. Paul was shipwrecked in Malta, he settled in Mdina.
 Archaeological remains of the Roman House Domus are proof that the Romans lived in the city.
 However, it is during the occupation of the Arabs that its fortification walls were built.